The Open Door Clinic

 About Us imageAbout Us image

-The Open Door Clinic, Inc. is a non-profit organization that provides basic health care services and a connection to community resources to Chippewa County residents who are without a health care alternative.
+The Open Door Clinic, Inc. is a non-profit organization that provides basic health care services and a connection to community resources to Chippewa Valley residents who are without a health care alternative.
+In advancing our mission, the Open Door Clinic recognizes and embraces the unique diverse backgrounds, identities, and lived experiences of our volunteers and individuals we serve.

 We strive to: